Skip to main content

 Second, on Aug.
 9, 2021, the company executed a Regional Haze Stipulated Agreement and Final Order with DEQ, see more information below.

-DEQ has also made two visits to the Owens-Brockway plant since the EPA order to verify site conditions and evaluate compliance.
+DEQ has also made several visits to the Owens-Brockway plant since the EPA order to verify site conditions and evaluate compliance.

-DEQ has asked EPA for an extension of the 90 day deadline to evaluate and incorporate new information into a revised permit and to see if the parties can arrive at a more comprehensive solution.
-DEQ expects to issue a revised permit this fall that will respond to EPA's order, incorporate the Regional Haze agreement and any final enforcement orders, and impose conditions necessary to assure compliance with NAAQS and emission limits.
+DEQ asked EPA for an extension of the 90-day deadline to evaluate and incorporate new information into a revised permit and to see if the parties can arrive at a more comprehensive solution.
+DEQ issued a revised permit that responded to EPA's order, incorporated the Regional Haze agreement and the final enforcement order, and imposed conditions necessary to assure compliance with NAAQS and emission limits.

 Current status: On March 10, 2022, DEQ approved the final risk assessment for Owens-Brockway.
 The results reflect uncontrolled operations at the facility and is not representative of risk after the facility completes installation of the combined ceramic filter unit discussed above.
 The risk assessment results trigger permit requirements and source risk limits.
-DEQ is currently preparing draft source risk limits and associated permit conditions to be incorporated into the facility's Title V operating permit.
+DEQ has incorporated source risk limits and associated permit conditions into the facility's Title V operating permit.

 For information on Owens-Brockway's Cleaner Air Oregon status, visit the facility's project page.